 - Create a relaxing and reflective environment.
 Think of art projects for kids as food for their souls.
 Create a relaxed, no-pressure environment for them to soar.
 Help kids connect artistic experiences with their feelings by asking questions like, “How does what you just created make you feel?”
 These types of questions nurture self-awareness.

 - Squelch perfectionism.
 Art is a medium where children should be free to make mistakes and take risks.
 Art projects are learning laboratories, where kids grow from inadvertent slip-ups and inaccuracies.
+They learn how to grow from mistakes!
 I love the children’s book Beautiful Oops by Barney Saltzberg.
 Check out a video from this book to get a glimpse of how the best learning can happen through art:

 Discovering Creative Art Projects for Kids